jmanager25/tavares-barbershop/README.md

 #### Book appointment page

 * This section allows user to make an online appointment with the barbershop.
-* The user will be asked to submit their name, email and phone number, to select the service pretended, to choose the appointment date and time and to write any aditional message they find pertinent.
+* The user will be asked to submit their name, email and phone number, to select the service, to choose the appointment date and time and to write any additional message they find pertinent.

    ![book appoitment page](/assets/images/form.jpeg)